-A parent's right to withdraw a child from the center is respected.
-A written three day notice is required.
+A parent's right to withdraw a child from the program is respected.
+A written three-day notice is required.
 Your account must be paid up to the last day of attendance once notice is given.
-If it is judged that the individual needs of a child cannot be met in group care, the manager reserves the right to withdraw the child.
-When a situation is identified that could lead to disenrollment, the Supervisor and teacher will work with parents to overcome the problem.
-Should disenrollment become necessary, a written notice is generally provided.
+If it is determined that the individual needs of a child cannot be met in group care, the manager reserves the right to withdraw the child.
+When a situation is identified that could lead to dis-enrollment, the supervisor and program staff will work with parents to overcome the problem.
+Should dis-enrollment become necessary, a transition plan will be developed with the supervisor, teacher, and the family.